useradd(8) — Linux manual page

 zero means warning is given only upon the day of expiration,

-a negative value means no warning is given.
-If not specified,
+a value of -1 means no warning is given.
+If not specified, no

 SUB_GID_MIN (number), SUB_GID_MAX (number), SUB_GID_COUNT